Selling a House for a Job Relocation: Tips, Tools, and Taxes

 Of course, if you’re also looking to buy a new home in your new location where the market is similarly hot, you might find yourself on the other side of the coin.

-And when it’s a buyer’s market, you’ll likely find plenty of options at good prices in your new area, but your old home may take longer to sell.
+When it’s a buyer’s market, you’ll likely find plenty of options in your new area at good prices, but your old home may take longer to sell.

 What’s your plan for housing once you sell?

-When you’re selling a house for a job relocation, you also need to plot out where you’ll live next.
-Some homeowners become so frazzled that they focus solely on the former and wind up with their homes under contract without knowing whether they’re going to buy or rent in their new location, Arledge says.
+When selling a house for a job relocation, you must also plot where you’ll live next.
+Some homeowners become so frazzled that they focus solely on the former and wind up with their homes under contract without knowing whether they will buy or rent in their new location, Arledge says.

 “You don’t want to find yourself homeless,” says Jessica Arledge, a top real estate agent in Savannah, Georgia, who sells 76% more single-family homes than the average agent there.
 “You also want to give yourself a reasonable amount of time to get out of the house.”